NRLParticipation/NRL-Cookbook/docs/club-committee/volunteer-strategy.md

 ---

-## High complexity: Volunteer Strategy Orchestrator
+## High complexity: Volunteer strategy orchestrator

 Use this workflow to coordinate multiple data sources, stakeholder inputs, and long-term planning.